Bridging Finance

 Non-regulated bridges essentially deal with the commercial sector such as buy to let or commercial development.
 It is a purely commercial transaction, designed for business purposes.

 Non-regulated bridging is the bigger market and that is where the majority of bridging finance is primarily focused.
-Since the non regulated market is of a larger scale this is when the market can become complex or even misleading at times.
-Here at Clear Sky Financial services we treat both regulated and non regulated deals with the same attention to detail and scrutiny.
+Since the non-regulated market is of a larger scale, this is when the market can become complex or even misleading at times.
+Here at Clear Sky Financial Services we treat both regulated and non-regulated deals with the same attention to detail and scrutiny.

 Bridging finance can be very expensive, since bridging finance is designed to be a short term medium.
 The interest rates can be extremely high depending on your profile and lender.
 If you struggle to exit your strategy, then you can be penalised by the lender.
 This can become costly.